 9. Know the Root of Your Fear

-Some people are naturally danger junkies, but if you’re a normal person who has a healthy fear reflex, that is GOOD!
+Some people are naturally danger junkies, but if you’re a average person who has a healthy fear reflex, that is GOOD!
 But if you want to have fun skiing, there are some fears you will need to get over.
 And you will, by trying new things, and realizing you CAN do it!